 Of course, Britain’s Got Talent’s final is live and the acts only have one shot to wow the audience and win the prize!
 Anything could happen on the night – a wardrobe malfunction or a seized muscle could cost anyone their prize.

-Over to you.
+.
 What do you think?
 Who are your favourites?
 Let us know your favourites and opinions in the comments below or let me know on Twitter @seocolin!

 You might also be interested in the following articles: